xplodwild/realmdefensecheat/README.md

 This is a (legit) cheating tool for Babeltime's Realm Defense game, a mobile game available on both Android and iOS.
-This gives you a command-line interface to add yourself gems, elixir, awakening tokens, set a custom tournament score, etc.
+This gives you a command-line interface to add yourself gems, elixir, awakening tokens, set a custom tournament score, get unbanned, etc.

 For more technical information on how this came to be, you can [read my Medium article about how I found out the hash computation method](https://medium.com/@xplodwild/turning-the-frustration-of-a-mobile-game-into-a-reverse-engineering-training-a9887043efdf).